Univ.-Prof.

 Marco Postinghel

-Marco Postinghel has been a professor at the Mozarteum University since 2005 and also teaches at the Mahler Academy of Bolzano and is a woodwind teacher of the Gustav Mahler Youth Orchestra.
-He has appeared as a jury member at international competitions such as the international ARD music competition in Munich and "The Muri competition" in Switzerland.
+Marco Postinghel has been a professor at the Mozarteum University since 2005.
+He also teaches at the Mahler Academy of Bolzano and is a woodwind teacher at the Gustav Mahler Youth Orchestra.
+He has been on the judging panel at competitions such as the International ARD Music Competition in Munich and “The Muri competition" in Switzerland.
 He is an honorary member of the Florentine "Accademia dei generosi".